Coffee Table Books

 Coffee Table Book Quality

 The typically large format of coffee table books means higher printing costs, and the focus on the visuals usually means higher costs for the art as well.
 You will need good color, which means a test proof from the printer.
 Prices can also add up quickly when permissions are required for photos, which can be expensive.
 Or, if the art is original, you will need to scan or take photos of your art.
-These files will need to be of a high resolution in order to print clearly.
+Even if it is to be a book of your own photos, any files will need to be of a high resolution in order to print clearly.

 Finding an Audience